Who we are

 Diverse by nature

-Prince Lobel recognizes that growth and sustainability lie in our ability to unite those with different backgrounds, perspectives, experiences, and talents.
-When we look around—to our friends, our clients, and our staff—we see just how our culture has evolved to be more open-minded and inclusive.
-We are proud to be located in a city brimming with students, families, and professionals from all cultures, backgrounds, and ethnicities, and we continue to transform and redefine our goals in order to foster a workforce that reflects the diversity around us.
+Prince Lobel recognizes that successful organizations unite those with different backgrounds, perspectives, experiences, and talents.
+When we look around—to our clients, to our staff, and to the communities we serve and volunteer with—we see the value of inclusion.
+We are proud to be located in a city brimming with students, families, and professionals from all cultures, backgrounds, and ethnicities, and we continue to transform and redefine our goals in order to become an organization that reflects the diversity around us.

-Our Diversity Committee has a mission to ensure that all lawyers and staff have the opportunity to develop their talents fully, to create a firm whose composition more closely reflects that of our clients and the world in which we live and practice, and to promote greater diversity in the legal profession.
-By firmly embedding respect and inclusion into the firm’s culture, we have created a dynamic, supportive, and collaborative place to work.
+Our Diversity Committee works to ensure that all lawyers and staff have the opportunity to develop their talents fully, to create a firm whose composition more closely reflects that of our clients and the world in which we live and practice, and to promote greater diversity in the legal profession.
+We believe it is our responsibility to actively seek qualified, minority candidates to join our firm and to nurture them and provide them with opportunities for growth and promotion.
+As a firm, we have one of Boston’s most highly diverse teams of partners and committee members, who lead and bring their unique perspectives to today’s business and legal challenges.
+By firmly embedding respect and inclusion into the firm’s culture, we have created a dynamic, supportive, collaborative, and rewarding place to work.

 The firm has received a Leader in Diversity award from the Boston Business Journal in the area of “Corporate Social Responsibility,” as well as the Rosoff Workplace Diversity Initiative Award for our commitment to providing opportunities to the youth in our community who have limited resources or options.